It is my Birthday picoCTF 2021 Solution

 Learn more

-md5sum should show identical hashes for both files while diff confirms they are different.
-The collision is achieved by carefully choosing content in a section of the PDF that does not affect rendering -- the visible pages look different, but the underlying byte sequences hash identically under MD5.
+md5sum should show identical hashes for both files while sha256sum and diff confirm they are genuinely different.
+The collision is achieved by carefully choosing content in a section of the PDF that does not affect rendering - the visible pages look different, but the underlying byte sequences hash identically under MD5.

 Modern cryptographic standards use SHA-256 or SHA-3 instead of MD5.
 No practical collision attacks are known against SHA-256.
 Code signing, SSL certificates, and integrity verification should never rely on MD5 or SHA-1 (also broken since 2017).